Legal PPC Blog Series: Post 2 of 3

 - Tip: Use buzzwords that your target audience can identify with (targeting their specific needs and desires) and use clear calls to action, such as “Call Today!”

-Doesn’t clearly state what service you are offering or what area
+- Doesn’t clearly state what service you are offering or what area you serve

 - Tip: Incorporate your keywords and the geographic areas you are targeting into your ad text.